Wondering where to find a gluten free bakery or restaurant in Paris? Search no more! Here is a list of options you can find in my beautiful hometown.

 Though, the best thing to do is to make sure that the place is open before going there.
 So, please check their websites before going.
 I have given you all the website links to do so.

-Gluten Free Bakery in Paris
+Gluten Free Bakery

 Whether you are looking for a gluten free bread, croissant, viennoiserie or cakes here are listed the most famous gluten free bakeries in Paris.